AshleyLin-0116/Atlas/README.md

     └── atlas.db                # SQLite database (auto-created on first run)
 ```

 All schedule generation is pure frontend logic (`generateSchedule()` in App.js).
-The backend is a stateless persistence layer only — no business logic lives there.
+The backend is a stateless persistence layer only, no business logic lives there.

 ## Setup